A Note About the Confidentiality of Your Health Information

 The Insurance Services Department will assist you in selecting providers in the community that are in the USHIP or GSHIP preferred provider networks.
 If you choose to utilize providers or facilities that are not "in-network", then your claims will be paid at the "out-of-network" amount and your out-of-pocket costs will be greater.
 To find an Anthem Blue Cross Prudent Buyer preferred provider, you can visit Anthem’s website https://www.anthem.com/ca/ or call their customer service number at:

-or use your UC SHIP Mobile App to access Anthem’s website, your health insurance ID card, SHC and other Wellness, Health and Counseling Services websites and other useful health related information.
+or use your UC SHIP Mobile App to access Anthem’s website, your health insurance benefits, ID card and other useful health related information.

 Exceptions to the Referral Requirements